 Speed monitoring systems.
 Provides that a locality may, by ordinance, establish a speed enforcement program utilizing an automated speed monitoring system that creates recorded images of vehicles traveling at least 10 miles per hour in excess of the maximum applicable speed limit.
 The penalty imposed for violating applicable speed limits where such violation is established by recorded images produced by a speed monitoring system cannot exceed \$50.
 The bill provides that a locality may install and operate a speed monitoring system only at residence districts, school crossing zones, and highway work zones.
 The procedures for operating a speed monitoring system and issuing summons to violators and the rights of such violators, including the right to appeal to circuit court, parallel those currently in place for red light violations recorded by photo-monitoring systems at traffic lights.
-01/10/18 Senate: Referred to Committee on Transportation City Position: Support SB 688 Va.
+02/07/18 Senate: Passed by indefinitely in Transportation (7-Y 6-N) Notes: City Position: Support SB 688 Va.
 Public Procurement Act; cooperative procurement, stream restoration & stormwater management.
-Patron: Ruff Summary as introduced:
+Patron: Ruff Summary as passed Senate:

 Virginia Public Procurement Act; cooperative procurement; stream restoration and stormwater management.
 Excludes the purchase of (i) stream restoration and (ii) stormwater management practices, and all associated and necessary construction and maintenance, from the prohibition on using cooperative procurement to purchase construction.
-01/10/18 Senate: Referred to Committee on General Laws and Technology City Position: Support SB 797 Protective orders; possession of firearms; penalty.
-Patrons: Howell and Wexton; Delegate: Levine Summary as introduced:

-Protective orders; possession of firearms; penalty.
-Provides that it is a Class 6 felony for a person who is subject to a permanent protective order (i.e., a protective order with a maximum duration of two years) for subjecting another person to an act of violence, force, or threat to possess a firearm while the order is in effect, which is equivalent to the existing penalty for

-possession of a firearm by a person subject to a permanent protective order for family abuse.
+02/02/18 Senate: Read third time and passed Senate (38-Y 0-N) 02/08/18 House: Referred to Committee on General Laws Notes: City Position: Support SB 797 Protective orders; possession of firearms; penalty.
+Patrons: Howell and Wexton; Delegate: Levine Protective orders; possession of firearms; penalty.
+Provides that it is a Class 6 felony for a person who is subject to a permanent protective order (i.e., a protective order with a maximum duration of two years) for subjecting another person to an act of violence, force, or threat to possess a firearm while the order is in effect, which is equivalent to the existing penalty for possession of a firearm by a person subject to a permanent protective order for family abuse.
 The bill also provides that such person may continue to possess and transport a firearm for 24 hours after being served with the order for the purposes of selling or transferring the firearm to another person.

-1/17/18 Senate: Rereferred to Finance

-City Position: Support

-SB 822 Collection of delinquent amounts due locality.
+01/31/18 Senate: Passed by indefinitely in Finance (11-Y 5-N) Notes: City Position: Support SB 822 Delinquent taxes; collection of amounts due locality.
+Patron: Edwards Summary as introduced:

-Patron: Edwards

-Summary as introduced:

 Collection of delinquent amounts due locality.
 Amends provisions that currently allow the treasurer in any locality to employ the services of private collection agents to assist with the collection of delinquent local taxes by also including "other charges."
 The bill also changes from six months to three months the period for which certain taxes or other charges must be delinquent prior to certain collection efforts.
-01/15/18 Senate: Referred to Committee on Finance City Position: Support SB 856 Mass transit; makes numerous changes to administration of and revenues for transit.
-Patron: Saslaw Summary as introduced:
+01/30/18 Senate: Passed by indefinitely in Finance (15-Y 0-N) Notes: City Position: Support SB 856 Mass transit; makes numerous changes to administration of and revenues for transit.
+Patrons: Saslaw, Ebbin and Favola Summary as introduced: